DanteHealy/Thinking_Hats/README.md

 I selected purple in my colour scheme that was separate from the six hats which could convey royalty, nobility, luxury, power and ambition.
 It is also associated spirituality, the sacred, higher self, passion, third eye, fulfillment, and vitality.
 Purple helps align oneself with the whole of the universe.
 By contrast grey is a cool and neutral colour providing balancing contrast to purple.
+White is also used representing clarity and new beginnings.

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/reference/wireframes/color-scheme.jpg)